 When your organization undertakes projects or initiatives to improve performance, seize opportunities or address key issues, they often require changes to processes, job roles, organizational structures, and types and uses of technology.

 However, it is actually the employees of your organization who have to ultimately change how they do their jobs.
 If these individuals are unsuccessful in their personal transitions, or if they don’t learn and embrace a new way of working, the initiative will fail.
 On the other hand, if employees engage with and adopt changes required by the initiative, it will deliver the expected results.

 Organizations do not change, people do.

 Enterprise change management is an organizational core competency that provides competitive differentiation and the ability to effectively adapt to the ever-changing world.
 An enterprise change management capability means effective change management is embedded into your organization’s roles, structures, processes, projects and leadership competencies.
-Change management processes are consistently and effectively applied to initiatives, leaders have the skills to guide their teams through change, and employees know what to ask for in order to be successful.
+Change management processes are consistently and effectively applied to initiatives, leaders and people managers have the skills to guide their teams through change, and employees know what to ask for in order to be successful.

 The result of having an enterprise change management capability is that people and teams are equipped to embrace change of all shapes and sizes quickly and effectively.
 These organizations are more agile—they respond quickly to market changes, embrace strategic initiatives, and adopt new technologies with less productivity impact.
 In short, they make adopting change part of how the organization works.
 Obviously, this capability does not happen by chance.
 Building enterprise change capability is an investment and a journey that requires a strategic approach and intentional process to embed change management across the organization.